DeanA1985/HeritageHousingP5/README.md

 The solution includes:

 - A machine learning model pipeline
-- Data preprocessing and visualization
+- Data preprocessing and visualisation
 - An interactive Streamlit web application
 - Deployment to Heroku for public access